-- PRO: Debt consolidation loans offer the convenience of one monthly payment — no more tracking multiple statements and keeping track of which bill is due when.
+- PRO: Consolidation loans offer the convenience of one monthly payment — no more tracking multiple statements and keeping track of which bill is due when.

-- PRO: You could save considerable money by getting a loan with a lower interest rate than what you’re paying on the debts you want to consolidate.
+- PRO: You can save money by getting a loan with a lower interest rate than what you’re currently paying on the debts you want to consolidate.
 Current interest rates on debt consolidation loans can be found for as low as 6 percent.

-- CON: Although possibly simpler and less costly, a debt consolidation loan is still a form of debt.
+- CON: Although simpler and less costly, a debt consolidation loan is still a form of debt.
 You’ll need financial discipline to handle your consolidated debts responsibly and not run up new debt.

-A balance transfer credit card lets you transfer outstanding credit card balances to the new card.
-Balance transfer cards often include special introductory offers for low or zero percent APR for a limited period, sometimes as long as 18 months.
+A balance transfer credit card allows you to transfer outstanding credit card balances to the new card.
+Balance transfer cards often include special introductory APRs, often as low as 0 percent for a limited period, sometimes as long as 18 months.

-- PRO: A balance transfer card can offer relief from the costs of APR, even if only temporarily.
+- PRO: A balance transfer card can offer temporary relief from cards with high APRs.

 - PRO: Although rules vary by provider, many cards let you transfer two to five credit balances to one account.

 - CON: When the introductory period ends, any balance you have on the transfer card will be subject to a market-rate APR, which is likely to be substantially higher.

-In some cases, you could use a different kind of loan — namely, a home equity loan or home equity line of credit (HELOC).
-Although not called debt consolidation loans, they can be used to provide money for that purpose.
+Although not called debt consolidation loans, these lines of credit can be used to provide money for that purpose.
 If you own your home, and have built up sizable equity, borrowing against your home to consolidate debt may be a good choice.

-- PRO: Home equity and a good credit score can help you get more affordable interest rates.
+- PRO: Home equity coupled with a good credit score can help you get more affordable interest rates.

 - CON: A home equity loan or HELOC requires using your house as collateral.
 Defaulting would put your house at risk of foreclosure.